mattyoung101/slingshot/README.md

 Compared to other SV LSPs, the main feature that Slingshot brings to the table is a completion-first approach, using the powerful [Slang](https://github.com/MikePopoloski/slang) frontend.
 The intent is to provide fast, accurate and robust completion even in complex projects.
+Slingshot also features an advanced indexing system, to power this completion system, that features graph-based dependency resolution.

-The trade-off is this does mean that features such as "go-to-reference" take somewhat of a backseat.
+The trade-off is this does mean that features such as "go-to-reference" take somewhat of a backseat; though the plan is to implement them eventually.

 Slingshot is (now) written in C++23.
 Previously, it was written in Kotlin and used ANTLR.
 This new rewrite aims to: